canadalek/MyManySelves/_posts/2019-08-17-scowlathon.md

 You decide!

 - **Quarterfinals - week of Aug 13**
-- Semifinals - Sunday Aug 18?
+- Semifinals - Thursday Aug 22-25
-- Finals - Thursday 21?
+- Finals - after that...

 ## Round 1 of 4, quarterfinals: